P.A.R.A. Part 2 — Just-In-Time Organization

 Don't have an account?
 Sign up!

-@paul_7380 about 3 years ago
+@paul_7380 almost 4 years ago

 How might you integrate a Zettelkasten into the P.A.R.A. system?
 Is it simply a resource that can be sourced for projects?

-@shanebarringer about 3 years ago
+@shanebarringer over 3 years ago

 @paul_7380 I've seen others put a Zettelkasten in the resources directory, but I haven't quite figured out where it fits yet either.

-@shanebarringer about 3 years ago
+@shanebarringer over 3 years ago

 @paul_7380 I've seen others put a Zettelkasten in the resources directory, but I haven't quite figured out where it fits yet either.

-@shanebarringer about 3 years ago
+@shanebarringer over 3 years ago

 @paul_7380 I've seen others put a Zettelkasten in the resources directory, but I haven't quite figured out where it fits yet either.

-@shanebarringer about 3 years ago
+@shanebarringer over 3 years ago

 @paul_7380 I've seen others put a Zettelkasten in the resources directory, but I haven't quite figured out where it fits yet either.